 - 1) 1st calendar year of study: (12 consecutive months): Take ESLAT if required and take recommended course, if any.
 Complete 18 credits of advisor-approved graduate courses with a grade of B or better in each course.
 A grade of BC is also admissible if it is obtained in a course other than ECE 790, 890, or Advanced Independent Study and the student maintains at least a 3.0 ECE grade point average.
+Complete the ECE 600 seminar requirement.
 Take the Fundamentals Exam (if required). - 2) 2nd calendar year of study: Complete 18 graduate credits with acceptable grades.
 Complete the M.S. degree.
+Take Qualifying Exam.
 Achieve Advanced Graduate Standing. - 3) 3rd calendar year of study: Complete 18 graduate credits with acceptable grades.
 Satisfy the ECE Course Requirements. - 4) 4th calendar year of study: Complete 18 graduate credits with acceptable grades.
 Satisfy the Minor Requirement.
 Pass the Preliminary Exam. - 5) Additional Study: Enroll as a dissertator for a minimum of three graduate credits each semester and summer session, and continue Ph.D. thesis research.